adhilmd/GenePresenceAbsence/README.md

 each gene and to obtain an RPN cut-off.
 Using this RPN cut-off, the sample level presence/absence of a gene is identified.

 ![rpn](https://user-images.githubusercontent.com/18418058/52130792-6de28b00-263b-11e9-95fd-d904c33b5502.jpeg)
+RPN distribution across the genome for genic and intergenic (noise) along with regions of Absence, Marginal, and Presence